ondrocks/zodiacpress/readme.txt

 The Planets in Houses section of the report will tell you if you have a planet in one house, but conjunct the next house (within 1.5 degrees orb; orb can be modified with a filter).

+You get granular control over aspect orbs.
+It lets you assign different orbs for each planet and each type of aspect.

+If birth time is unknown, ZP checks for ingress on that day rather than simply using the planet's noon position.
+If an ingress occurs at any time on that day, it lets the person know that the planet changed signs on that day, and from which sign to which it changed.

 **Interpretations Are Optional**

 Entering your interpretations is not required since you can generate reports without interpretations text.
 See the [screenshots](https://wordpress.org/plugins/zodiacpress/screenshots/) to see how a basic report **without** interpretations text looks.

-**EU GDPR Compliance**
+**Privacy Policy and EU GDPR Compliance**

 ZodiacPress complies with the EU General Data Protection Regulation (GDPR).
 ZodiacPress does not store the data that is entered into the form.
 Once a user submits the form with their birth information, that data is used instantaneously to generate a report, and then the data is lost.
 It is not saved with cookies or to any database. **So, you can confidently add a notice somewhere on your page (whether under the form, or on the footer of your site) to inform your users that the Birth Report form is not storing their data.**

 **Technical Details**

-You get granular control over aspect orbs.
-It lets you assign different orbs for each planet and each type of aspect.

-If birth time is unknown, ZP checks for ingress on that day rather than simply using the planet's noon position.
-If an ingress occurs at any time on the that day, it lets the person know that the planet changed signs on that day, and from which sign to which it changed.

-ZodiacPress gets birth place latitude/longitude coordinates from the GeoNames geographical database which uses the latest revision of World Geodetic System (WGS 84).
+ZodiacPress gets birth place latitude/longitude coordinates from the GeoNames geographical database (via its webservices) which uses the latest revision of World Geodetic System (WGS 84).
+This is why a GeoNames account is necessary.

 ZP uses the Swiss Ephemeris (under GNU GPLv2) to get the longitude of the planets/celestial bodies.
+This ephemeris is included inside the plugin.

 **Internationalization**